 When you need new software, what do you do?
 Does your company have in-house IT?
 Do you take care of things on your own?
 Call the tech-savvy gamer kid down the street?
 Whatever it is you need, companies feel enormous pressure for full digital implementation now.

-The decision of whether to build or buy is generally a question asked by companies that have in-house IT or are already partnered with an external firm.
+The decision of whether to build or buy is generally a question asked by companies that have in-house IT or are already partnered with an external software development company.
 Either way, you’ll need programming expertise to make the solution fit the need.

 Here we will go over the difference between bespoke, out-of-the-box, and internally developed software.
 We will talk about different situations and the solutions that work best for them.